Medicare Part B Penalties and SEPs

 Key timelines, forms, and documentation

-To activate the Part B SEP, Social Security typically requests two forms:
+To use the Part B SEP, Social Security typically requests documentation showing active employer coverage after 65.
+Two commonly used forms are:

-- CMS-L564: Request for Employment Information (completed by your employer to certify coverage).
+- CMS-L564: Request for Employment Information (completed by your employer)

 Realistic examples by situation